Milk Buns with Low Glycemic Index Flour

 • 2 Bowls

-• In the bowl of the stand mixer, pour the ingredients in the following order: flour, salt (on one side), sugar, and yeast (on the other side) and mix quickly with a finger.
+• In the bowl of the stand mixer, pour the ingredients in the following order: flour, salt (to one side), sugar and yeast (to the other side) and mix quickly with a finger.

-• Then add the milk and oil, attach the dough hook and start the mixer, run it at speed 2 for 8 minutes, then turn it off.
+• Then add the milk and oil, attach the dough hook and turn on the stand mixer, let it run at speed 2 for 8 minutes, then turn it off.

-• Transfer the dough to the rolling board, quickly shape it into a ball, place it in a glass bowl and cover with cling film, put it in the oven (turned off and closed) to rise until tripled in volume (if it’s warm, it will triple in less than 2 hours, otherwise it will take a bit longer).
+• Transfer the dough to the pastry board, quickly shape it into a ball, place it in a glass bowl and cover with plastic wrap, put it in the oven (turned off and closed) to rise until it triples in volume (if it’s warm, it will triple in less than 2 hours, otherwise it will take a little longer).

-• Once the dough has tripled in volume, take it out, place it on the rolling board, and divide it into 8 equal parts by cutting the dough with the dough scraper (use the scale to make pieces of equal weight).
+• Once the dough has tripled in volume, take it back, place it on the pastry board and divide it into 8 equal parts by cutting the dough with the dough scraper (use the scale to make pieces of equal weight).

-• Take each piece of dough, press it lightly, fold it over itself from the long sides, and roll it into small sausage shapes.
+• Take each piece of dough, flatten it slightly, fold it over itself from the long sides and roll into small sausages.

-• Place each bun on a baking sheet lined with parchment paper and put it back in the oven (turned off and closed) to double in volume.
+• Place each bun on a baking sheet lined with parchment paper and place it back in the oven (turned off and closed) to double in volume.

-• Once the buns have doubled in volume, take them out of the oven, heat it to 356°F, and once it reaches the temperature, bake the milk buns, cook for 25 minutes (at the end of cooking, they should be well golden on top), once cooked, turn off the oven; open it and let the buns cool this way, once cool they are ready to enjoy!
+• Once the buns have doubled in volume, take them out of the oven, heat it to 356°F and once it reaches the temperature, bake the milk buns, cook for 25 minutes (at the end of cooking they should be nicely golden on the surface), once cooked, turn off the oven; open it and let the buns cool this way, once cold they are ready to enjoy!

-The rising times indicated above may be indicative because it greatly depends on the external temperature; if it’s cold outside, it will take more time, whereas if it’s warm outside, it will take less time, adjust by checking the dough’s growth.
+The rising times mentioned above may be indicative because it greatly depends on the outside temperature, if it’s cold outside it will take longer, whereas if it’s warm outside it will take less time, you should adjust by checking the growth of the dough.

-You can freeze them once cool to always have a supply.
+Once cold, you can freeze them to have a stock always available.

-They can be filled either in a savory or sweet version.
+They can be filled with both savory and sweet fillings.

 Author image